shabinguscraftsmp-commits/shabinguscraftsmp-commits.github.io/README.md

 ## ShabingusCraft Server (shabingus.duckdns.org, bedrock port 19132)
-Hello and welcome to the official ShabingusCraft Minecraft Server.
+Hello and welcome to the official ShabingusCraft Minecraft Server website.
+This site is a work in progress.
 This is a Minecraft server that supports all accounts, between Premium Java, Cracked Java and Bedrock clients.
 We also allow all Minecraft versions to join.

 We have a few gamemodes: